silnrsi/wstr/src/content/docs/scrlang/unicode/z-oracle-bone-unicode.md

 description: Supplementary script page
 sidebar:
     hidden: true
-lastUpdated: 2025-09-04
+lastUpdated: 2025-09-10
 ---

 The Oracle Bone script (also called Old Hanzi) is not yet in Unicode.
-The script has a tentative allocation at U+32A00..U+341FF in the [Roadmap to the TIP](http://www.unicode.org/roadmaps/tip/) for the Unicode Standard.
+The script is referenced, but without an allocation, in the [Roadmap to the TIP](http://www.unicode.org/roadmaps/tip/) for the Unicode Standard.

 [comment]: # (end of intro)